 Premises Liability for Wells and Mine Shafts

 Wyoming is known for many things.
-A quick drive around just about any area of the state will show off beautiful scenery, farms, ranches, oil fields, refineries, mine shafts, and wells.
+A quick drive around just about any area of the state will show off beautiful scenery, farms, ranches, mine shafts, and wells.

 While mine shafts in particular have contributed to Wyoming’s economic success, they can also be very dangerous to those wandering around them.
 So too can wells, which many people still use today, particularly on ranches and farms.